-Melanoma is the most serious form of skin cancer, even though it accounts for less than five percent of all skin cancer types, it is responsible for the majority of skin cancer deaths.
+Melanoma is the most serious form of skin cancer, even though it accounts for about one percent of all skin cancer types, it is responsible for a large majority of skin cancer deaths.
 Melanomas often resemble moles and some of them actually develop from moles.
 The majority of melanomas are black or brown, but they can also be skin-colored, pink, red, purple, blue or white.
 If melanoma is caught and treated early, it is almost always curable.
 However, if it is not, the cancer can advance and spread to other parts of the body, where it becomes hard to treat and can even be fatal.
-Myriad has developed a test called Myriad myPath® Melanoma that can differentiate malignant melanoma from noncancerous moles to help improve treatment options for patients.
+Myriad myPath® Melanoma can differentiate malignant melanoma from noncancerous moles to help improve treatment options for patients.

 Facts about Melanoma 1

-- The American Cancer Society estimates that there will be approximately 91,270 new melanoma cases diagnosed and almost 9,320 people are expected to die of the disease in 2018.
-The rates of melanoma have been rising for at least 30 years.
+- The American Cancer Society estimates that there will be approximately 96,480 new melanoma cases diagnosed and almost 7,230 people are expected to die of the disease in 2019.